I want to ski

 Downhill, cross-country, and winter access at Lake Louise

-Lake Louise Ski Resort is one of the largest ski areas in North America, consistently cold, genuinely big, and worth understanding before you arrive.
+Lake Louise Ski Resort is one of the largest ski areas in North America, consistently cold, large, and worth understanding before you arrive.
 For cross-country skiing and snowshoeing, the trail network is track-set and well-maintained.
-This page is the starting point for all of it.
+Start here before choosing the specific winter route or resort day.

 Not sure what kind of day you want?
 Help me plan — three questions, one full day plan with a what-you-need checklist.